 Again, this is a great way to involve your audience.
 What do they want to learn about?

-(Pro tip: It’s always nice to have a welcome video in the parent course along with helpful information for the course, especially if it won’t contain other information.
-Some useful info for students might include how to change your payment method or manage your subscription.)
+Pro tip: It’s always nice to have a welcome video in the parent course along with helpful information for the course, especially if it won’t contain other information.
+Some useful info for students might include how to change your payment method or manage your subscription.

-Just like my JNCO jeans, blue (green?) hair, and the popular days of boy bands are gone just as fast as they started, some business bandwagons aren’t worth jumping onto.
-It can be tough to gauge whether a new social media platform or sales funnel model will really work for a business long-term, or whether it’s just another passing fad that will suck time and money away from the focused goal of your business.
+Just like my JNCO jeans, blue (green?) hair, and the popular days of boy bands are gone as fast as they started, some business bandwagons aren’t worth jumping onto.
+It can be tough to gauge whether a new social media platform or marketing funnel model will really work for a business long-term, or whether it’s just another passing fad that will suck time and money away from the focused goal of your business.